tillitis/tillitis-key1/hw/application_fpga/core/trng/README.md

 parts of) the same entropy data more than once.

-Applications that need cryptographically safe random number should use the output from the TRNG as seed to a Digital Random Bit Generator (DRBG), for example a Hash_DRBG.
+Applications that need cryptographically safe random number should use the output from the TRNG as seed to a CSPRNG, , for example a Hash_DRBG.

 ## Implementation details